anhthi-ieig/health-check-RN/README.md

 ### Demo note

-- Press call in detail pages(contact number) only work on real device.
+- Some feature can only work on real device not simulator like press call in detail pages(contact number), camera when in scan QR page

 ### Generate QR code